DataRecce/recce-documentation/docs/docs/get-started.md

 # Getting Started

 ## Prerequisites
-// why we set Recce as `Recce`?
-It's not a command.
-`Recce` requires that your dbt project has two [environments](https://docs.getdbt.com/docs/environments-in-dbt) to compare.
+Recce requires that your dbt project has two [environments](https://docs.getdbt.com/docs/environments-in-dbt) to compare.
 For example, one for production and another for development.

 Prepare two targets with separate [schemas](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-target-schemas) in your dbt profile.
 Your `profiles.yml` might look something like this: